eG Enterprise Support for IaC and automation – APIs, CLI and Power BI Integrations

 The eG Enterprise CLI (Command Line Interface)

-eG Enterprise has long supported a CLI (command line interface) whereby admins can execute commands to perform critical configuration tasks without logging into the eG Manager.
+The eG Enterprise IT monitoring solution has long supported a CLI (command line interface) whereby admins can execute commands to perform critical configuration tasks without logging into the eG Manager.
 This integration minimizes user intervention in the configuration of the monitoring system.
 In addition, since commands can also be executed in bulk using the CLI, it significantly reduces the time required to perform simultaneous tasks.
 Administrators can also construct scripts (using any common scripting language) that use the CLI to automate routine administration tasks.

 To find out details of the eG Enterprise CLI, please see our documentation covering: